Latency Metrics

 Time from TTS start to the first audio frame streamed to the listener.

 How it's measured: Starts at TTS start; recorded on the first TTS audio frame for the turn.
+VoiceRun also records provider/model-level TTS histograms for time-to-first-audio and full synthesis duration.

 Why it matters: Indicates TTS startup/streaming latency that affects perceived snappiness.
 Component of End-to-End Turn Taking.